LLEB-ME/gouv.fa/content/farer-and-you/remote.md

 +++
-title= "Connecting to the LLEB network"
+title= "Connecting to the Farer network"
 +++

-# Connecting via Tailscale to LLEB servers
+# Connecting via Tailscale to Farer servers
-Tailscale will automatically adjust your DNS to allow domains such as `*.lleb` to use LLEB DNS servers.
-In lamest terms, Tailscale will make `.lleb` domains magically work while still keeping the load on LLEB servers light.
+Tailscale will automatically adjust your DNS to allow domains such as `*.fa` to use Farer DNS servers.
+In lamest terms, Tailscale will make `.fa` domains magically work while still keeping the load on Farer servers light.
 You can see view what is controlled from [our public Tailscale logs.](/tailscale/DNS.txt)

 ## Connecting to Samba servers
 You may need to request that the server owner enables `Windows File Sharing` if you are using a Windows computer.